Welcome to

 For more info call us at 604-796-9576 Ext #102.
 To be updated with the latest news join our Newsletter by emailing: info@kilby.ca

 Are you a regular camper?
-Consider purchasing a Season Pass to the Heritage Site within walking distance of the campground.
+Consider purchasing a Season Pass to the Historic Site just a short walk down the path from the campground.
 Season Pass Form

 Boat Launch